SandyWyper/Hack-a-Game/README.md

 ### **LO1: Design and implement a one-page interactive Front-End web application using HTML, CSS, and JavaScript focusing on UX, accessibility, and responsive DOM manipulation.**

+## Design and User Experience (UX)

+The Cat Quiz website was designed with a playful yet intuitive user experience in mind, aimed at engaging users of all ages—especially cat lovers!
+The layout is clean and responsive, ensuring accessibility across devices from mobile to desktop.

+## Visual Design

+Color Palette: The design embraces a vibrant and cheerful aesthetic, featuring warm yellows and oranges that echo the playful energy of cats.
+These are paired with black fonts for strong contrast and easy readability across devices.

+Typography: Clear, legible fonts support easy reading, with distinct styles used to separate headings, body text, and buttons.

+Imagery: Real cat images were used throughout the quiz to boost engagement and provide visual delight.

+## User Flow

+Home Page: Welcomes users and provides a clear call-to-action to start the quiz.

+Quiz Navigation: Users move through a series of questions with immediate visual feedback on their selections.

+Results Page: Provides a summary of the user’s performance, along with a fun message to keep the tone light and encouraging.

+## UX Principles

+Accessibility: Buttons are large and color contrast meets basic accessibility guidelines.

+Responsiveness: The site adapts seamlessly to various screen sizes using modern CSS techniques.

+Simplicity: Navigation is minimal and intuitive, so users can enjoy the quiz without distraction.

 | Criterion                              | Assessment Criteria                                                                                                                                                                                                                                                | Expected Performance                                                                                                                                                                                                                   |
 | -------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | 1.1 Front-End Design                   | Design a single-page application that meets accessibility guidelines and follows UX design principles.
 Create a responsive front-end using custom HTML and CSS/CSS frameworks.
 Ensure a clear structured layout with intuitive navigation and consistent graphics. | Semantic use of HTML.
 No WCAG errors.
 User-friendly interface with consistent styles, clear navigation, and adherence to mockups.
 Layout adapts to screen sizes using media queries, Flexbox, Grid, or Bootstrap without major errors. |